pushkarlaulkar/Whisper-K8s-on-EKS/README.md

      `helm install whisper ./helm --namespace yopass --create-namespace --set certificate_arn=arn_got_from_previous_step`.
   3. Get the ALB DNS using `kubectl -n yopass get ingress` and point the domain name in Route 53 to the ALB as an A (alias) record.
   4. Access the app using `https://your_domain_name`.
-  5. Uninstall the app using `helm unistall whisper`.
+  5. Uninstall the app using `helm unistall whisper --namespace whisper`.